 RFS can only issue Renewable Fuel Declarations to their customers, they cannot be traded or transferred to another renewable fuel supplier.
 Declarations are only valid for the periods they cover and are specific to each customer.
-In the event of an RFS selling renewable fuel or blends to a fuel distributor and/or trader, the distributor and/or trader will need to become an approved RFS in its own right if it wishes to benefit from the scheme, and issue declarations to its customers.
+The customer named on a declaration must be the entity buying the fuel and the volumes should align with invoicing records.
+RFS cannot issue declarations to a company physically receiving the fuel if the RFS is delivering it on behalf of another supplier.
+In the event of an RFS selling renewable fuel or blends to an intermediatory company (e.g. a fuel distributor, trader or buying group), the intermediatory will need to become an approved RFS in its own right if it wishes to benefit from the scheme and issue declarations to its customers.
+It is expected that all RFS customer-facing personnel are briefed on this, to ensure customers are well informed.
+Issuing